G-071/octotiger-spack/README.md

 - Modified HPX-Kokkos package by adding SYCL variant, adding variants for the future types and exposing the hpx-kokkos tests to spack
 - Modified Kokkos package by adding an use_unsupported_sycl_arch variant (which allows using the SYCL execution space on non-Intel GPU - which in turn allowed me to test octotiger with SYCL on my available hardware).
 Also includes a patch for the kokkos CMakeLists which allows using this on AMDGPUs (not just NVIDIA)
 - Added some patches for kokkos/kokkos-nvcc wrapper for NIXos usage
-- Modified dpcpp package by using the package.py from the [this spack PR](https://github.com/spack/spack/pull/38981) that's updating (not merged as of yet) and by adding  ```def libs``` which avoids the library/linking issue
+- Modified dpcpp package by using the package.py from the [this spack PR](https://github.com/spack/spack/pull/38981) that's updating (not merged as of yet) and by attempting to fix the library/linking issue in dependent packages

 Note: Additions and changes might eventually be submitted to the main spack repository!
 For now, this repo allows me to rapidly experiment with different builds on different machines until I get to the point where all Octo-Tiger features and relevant versions are working on the intended target platforms.